Skip To Main Content

 • Keyhani scored in double figures for the fourth time in five games played this season.

-• Reese totaled nine points, a team-high seven rebounds, a season-high tying five assists, two blocks and one steal.
-He is second in the NESCAC in blocks per game with 1.6, and fourth in rebounds with 9.0.
+• Reese totaled nine points, a team-high seven rebounds, a season high-tying five assists and two blocks.
+He is second in the NESCAC with 1.6 blocks per game and fourth with 9.0 rebounds per contest.

 • Raub and Stowell chipped in seven points apiece.
 Raub added five rebounds and three assists, while Stowell registered a game-high three steals.

-• Hamilton shot a season-best 77.8% from the line.
-The Continentals' 74 points is their third-highest total in a game this season.
+• Hamilton shot a season-best 77.8 percent (14-of-18) at the line.
+The 74 points was the Continentals' third-highest total in a game this season.

-• Hamilton has won its last five games against Bates dating back to the 2021-22 season.
+• Hamilton has won its last five games against Bates and seven of the last eight.

-• Babacar led all scorers with 21 points on 8-of-12 shooting from the field and 5-of-6 from the line.
+• Pouye led all scorers with 21 points on 8-of-12 shooting from the field and 5-for-6 at the line.
 He also grabbed a team-high seven rebounds.

-• Psyhogeos finished with 17 points, while Sparks provided 11 points, five rebounds and five assists.
+• Psyhogeos finished with 17 points and Sparks provided 11 points and five assists.

 Next Game